-The Minister-designate for Business Development Ibrahim Mohammed Awal said his Ministry will pay more attention to private sector unlike the previous NDC government.
+The Minister-designate for Business Development Ibrahim Mohammed Awal has said that his portfolio will ensure that the private sector is given the attention it deserves from the Nana Addo-led government.

 He argued that the private sector in the previous NDC government did not pay much attention to the private sector.
 He further explained that the NPP administration acknowledges the role of the private sector in nation building.